sfu-dhil/lyrical-ballads/README.md

 ## Structure

-There are two main directories: the `ballad_data` directory contains all of the images and TEI XML files for the site; the `static` directory contains all of the code.
+There are two main directories: the `ballad_data` directory contains all images and TEI XML files for the site; the `static` directory contains all code.
 All other directories are kept for historical purposes, but do not affect the static output.